 - No document integration

 pCloud, being one of only two reputable cloud storage providers that offer lifetime plans, is our top pick for this list.
-It offers two lifetime deals: 500GB and 2TB of storage, which cost $175 or $300, respectively.
-This may sound like a lot, but it pays itself off within four years.
+It offers three lifetime deals: 500GB, 2TB and 10TB of storage, which cost $175, $350 or $990, respectively.

 Its security is also excellent, with strong data encryption, zero-knowledge policies and two-factor authentication.
 Unfortunately, the zero-knowledge encryption requires you to make an additional purchase of pCloud Crypto, which will run you an additional $125 for lifetime access.

 Aside from this, security and privacy are all-around excellent with strong data encryption and the ability to store files on servers located in Europe, which means they’re protected by the GDPR.

 pCloud is also very easy to use, as all of its clients — desktop, web and mobile — are well designed.
 The mobile app also comes with some photo management features, like automatic photo upload and duplicate removal.
 If pCloud sounds like something you’re interested in, be sure to check out our full pCloud review.

 - Price per user (minimum 3)

 - Pricing: From $19.99 per year; from $99 for lifetime